mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/administering-clusters/package-registry/index.md

 dcos security secrets create -f ~/.aws/credentials dcos-registry-s3-credential-file
 ```

-For information on how to create an AWS Credential file, see the [AWS CLI User Guide](https://docs.aws.amazon.com/cli/latest/userguide/cli-config-files.html).
+For information on how to create an AWS&reg; Credential file, see the [AWS CLI User Guide](https://docs.aws.amazon.com/cli/latest/userguide/cli-config-files.html).

 The final `s3` config should look something like this: